kderoulet/solitaire/readme.md

 ### by Kevin de Roulet

 ![](/images/gameplay.png)
-Solitaire gameplay with the 8 of hearts selected
+Gameplay with the 8 of hearts selected

 ## Technologies Used
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript
--Jquery
+- Jquery

 ## Getting Started